Call centers are changing.

 6) Video chat

-Video customer service is on the rise and is becoming one of the key call center technologies.
+The video contact center is on the rise and is becoming one of the key call center technologies.

 As remote sales and digital shopping continue to dominate consumer behaviour, video chat is the perfect way to provide face-to-face customer service online.
 It provides the visual engagement that phone calls lack.